When your dogs get loose and try to tackle a big shark, does it matter whose fault it is?

 Are these dogs really chasing the shark?
 It certainly looks that way.
 Or, is the shark really trying to eat any of these dogs?

-Here's what it looks like when four dogs get in the water and turn into shark bait.
+Here's what it looks like when four dogs get in the water and start playing with one of the ocean's most feared predators.